dikortis/LetsTalkETC/Episodes/Episode_12.md

-the technology how it works clarifying how blotching could adopt it or kind of world office looks like any of that can as more than welcome in my inbox so okay unacceptable and open
+the technology how it works clarifying how blotching could adopt it or kind of world office looks like any of that can as more than welcome in my inbox so unacceptable and open